MOVING HOUSE CHECKLIST

 13. Prepare a moving day essentials kit

 Have a bag of essentials for home moving day.
 Realising that an urgently needed phone charger is packed away somewhere you cannot easily access is a stress you can do without.
-Consider leaving out kettle, cups, coffee, keys, handbag, toilet roll and anything else you may require.
-Make sure it doesn't get accidentally packed away by the removal company.
+Some things to consider are:

 14. Leave a review